Linear solvers

 Dirichlet boundary conditions are more involved since only the value at the boundary is prescribed, but the finite volume discretization requires a flux.
 On the domain boundaries where there is no EB the fluxes are face-centered and we therefore use finite differencing for obtaining a second order accurate approximation to the flux at the boundary.
 If the EB intersects the domain side, we interpolate face-centered fluxes to face centroids.

 On the embedded boundaries the flux is more complicated to compute, and requires us to compute an approximation to the normal gradient \(\partial_n\Phi\) at the boundary.
 Our approach is to approximate this flux by expanding the solution as a polynomial using a specified number of grid cells.
-By using more grid cells than there are unknown in the Taylor series, we formulate an over-determined system of equations up to some specified order.
-As a first approximation we include only those cells in the quadrant or half-space defined by the normal vector, see Fig. 17.
+By using more grid cells than there are unknowns in the Taylor series, we formulate an over-determined system of equations up to some specified order.
+As a first approximation we include only those cells in the quadrant or half-space defined by the normal vector, see Fig. 18.
 If we can not find enough equations, several fallback options are in place to ensure that we obtain a sufficient number of equations.

-Fig. 17 Examples of neighborhoods (quadrant and half-space) used for gradient reconstruction on the EB.
+Fig. 18 Examples of neighborhoods (quadrant and half-space) used for gradient reconstruction on the EB.

 Once the cells used for the gradient reconstruction have been obtained, we use weighted least squares to compute the approximation to the derivative to specified order (for details, see Least squares).
 The result of the least squares computation is represented as a stencil: